AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 ### Move

-Use the {api:anychart.charts.Map#move}.move(){api} method to the map with X- and Y-shifts as arguments, if you need to move the map on the defined distance.
+Use the {api:anychart.charts.Map#move}move(){api} method to the map with X- and Y-shifts as arguments, if you need to move the map on the defined distance.

 In this sample there are arrow buttons created that are intended to move the map.